 Westergate 3 (continued) In terms of landscape character, the segment does not overlap with a nationally designated landscape.
 The South Downs National Park is located approximately 1.5km to the north of the segment (at its nearest point).
 At the local level, Westergate 3 is located within the 'Westergate Western Fringe' LCA.
 The results of the Arun Landscape Study identify the LCA as having a 'moderate' landscape sensitivity and a 'medium to high' landscape capacity.
 There are two TPOs located to the east of the segment which have been designated in the interest of their amenity value.
 Regarding the historic environment, the segment does not contain any nationally or locally designated heritage assets or features.
 The nearest asset, the Grade II listed 'Nyton Lodge', is approximately 50m to the north of the segment, along with locally distinctive flint walls.
 With reference to non-designated heritage assets and features, the HER for West Sussex highlights that 'Flint Working Site - Norton Spinney' (monument ID: MWS6803) is located within the northern section of Westergate 3.
 The eastern section of Westergate 3 is located approximately 200m to the west of Westergate Street, which has the broadest range of services and facilities within the parish.
 There are bus stops located along Westergate Street which provide access to the local public transport network.
 Biodiversity and Geodiversity; Land, Soil and Water Resources; Climate Change; Historic Environment.
 Westergate 4 There are no European or nationally designated sites for biodiversity located within or within proximity to Westergate 4.
 Similarly, Westergate 4 does not overlap with an SSSI IRZ for the types of development potentially to be taken forward through the Neighbourhood Plan (i.e. residential, rural residential and rural non-residential).
 Locally important ecological areas within the segment include two chalk streams, one of which follows the eastern boundary of the segment and the other passing through the central section of the segment.
 Furthermore, there are several biodiversity corridors passing through the Westergate 4, along with an area of deciduous woodland BAP Priority Habitat adjacent to Elmcroft Place (western section of the segment).
 A detailed ALC assessment has been completed on most of the land within Westergate 4.
-There are areas of Grade 2 (very good) agricultural land located adjacent to Richards Road (central western section of the segment), to the south of Church Lane and St George's Church (central eastern section of the segment are underlain by Grade 3a and Grade 3b agricultural land.
+There are areas of Grade 2 (very good) agricultural land located adjacent to Richards Road (central western section of the segment), to the south of Church Lane and St George's Church (central eastern section of the segment) and to the north of the railway line (southern western section of the segment).
+Most of the remaining sections of the segment are underlain by Grade 3a and Grade 3b agricultural land.
 In terms of flooding, the main areas at risk within Westergate 4 include land adjacent to the two chalk streams.
-In this respect, most of the eastern half of the site is within Flood Zone 2, with a corridor of land through the central section of the segment also within Flood Zone 3.
-Comparatively, most of the central western section and south western section of the segment is within Flood Zone 3.
+In this respect, most of the eastern half of the site is within Flood Zone 2, with a corridor of land through the central section of the segment also within Flood Zone 2.
+The areas of land immediately adjacent to the chalk streams are within Flood Zone 3.
 Comparatively, most of the central western section and south western section of the segment is within Flood Zone 1 and has a low risk of fluvial flooding.
 Most of the segment has a very low surface water flood risk, with the main areas at risk covering the land adjacent to the chalk streams.
 Biodiversity and Geodiversity; Land, Soil and Water Resources; Climate Change; Landscape; Historic Environment; Population and Community.